HuebnerC/DSIassignments/assignment.md

     You can see that the majority of the time site B is better than site A, but there is a chance that site A is better.

+## Advanced

+### Part 2: Comparing two CTRs

-8. We now want to determine, given these distributions, what is the probability that site B is better than site A.
+1. We now want to determine, given these distributions, what is the probability that site B is better than site A.

     We do this with a simulation.
 Draw 10,000 points from site A's beta distribution and 10,000 points from site B's distribution.
 Use either `stats.beta().rvs()` or `np.random.beta()` for this.